TheTonda/Hello-World/README.md

 # Hello-World
-For testing
+For testing.
-I am THe Tonda, and this is my first git work, just checking out stuff right now ;p
+I am The Tonda, and this is my first git work, just checking out stuff right now ;p